zoalst/Speak3D/readme.md

   - 'texture' followed by a texture name
   - 'transparent' followed by a 'true' or 'false'
   - 'spin' followed by 'x', 'y', or 'z'
-  - 'move' followed by a range of 'x', 'y', or 'z', ex: move x 0 and 250
+  - 'move' followed by a range of 'x', 'y', or 'z', ex: move x 0 until 250
-  - you can set a parameter range by using the keyword end(or and), ex: create many cubes x 0 end 100
+  - you can set a parameter range by using the keyword until, ex: create many cubes x 0 until 100

 ## Examples

   - say 'create cube color blue'
   - say 'create knot width 9 texture cloud'
   - say 'create cube x 50 y 100 z 100'
-  - say 'set default transparent true size 50 and 100', then 'create many spheres color magenta'
+  - say 'set default transparent true size 50 until 100', then 'create many spheres color magenta'
-  - say 'set default texture random', then 'create floor', then 'create many walls x -500 and 500'
+  - say 'set default texture random', then 'create floor', then 'create many walls x -500 until 500'

 ##Usage